lanl-ansi/PowerModelsSecurityConstrained.jl/docs/src/index.md

 ## Overview

 This package provides an extension to PowerModels for Security-Constrained Optimization problems.
-The original implementation developed an SCOPF solver that was used as the benchmark algorithm for ARPA-e's grid optimization competition challenge 1 in October 2019.
+The core routines provided in this software have been used in the benchmark algorithm of ARPA-e's grid optimization competitions.

 ## Installation